Emergence of economic and social disparities through competitive gift-giving: Results

-We now estimate the condition for the transition from the exponential distribution $P_2$ to the power law $P_1$.
+We now estimate the condition for the transition from the exponential distribution $P_2$ to the power law distribution $P_1$.
 The power law dominates when the second (growth) term surpasses the last (fluctuation) term in Eq. \eqref{eq:langevin2}.
-Let us consider the wealth dynamics of rich individuals: When $w_i - \ev{w}$ is typically larger than $\sum w\eta - \ev{w}$, their wealth grows exponentially, and the power-law distribution $P_1$ is obtained.
-Therefore, the deviation of the richer must surpass the variance anticipated by Boltzmann distribution.
-The variance of the growth term $w - \ev{w}$ equals the variance of $P_1(w)$, i.e., $1 / (1 - 2 rl)$.
-In contrast, that of the fluctuation $\sum w\eta - \ev{w}$ equals the sum of the variance of $P_2(w)$ and that derived by sampling from the binomial distribution, i.e., $1 + (1 - 1 /N)$.
-Hence, the power-law distribution develops if $1 / (1 - 2 rl) > 2 - 1 /N$, i.e., if $rl \gtrsim 0.25$.
-Note that the transition at $rl = 0.25$, power-law exponent $\alpha_w = 1 + 1 / rl$ for $rl > 0.25$, and half-life $\beta_w = 1$ for $rl < 0.25$ are consistent with Fig. \ref{fig:gift_indices}.
+Let us consider the wealth dynamics of rich individuals.
+When $w_i - \ev{w}$ is typically larger than $\sum w\eta - \ev{w}$, their wealth grows exponentially, and the power law distribution $P_1$ is therefore obtained.
+Thus, the deviation of the rich must surpass the variance anticipated by the Boltzmann distribution.
+The variance of the growth term $w - \ev{w}$ equals the variance of $P_1(w)$, that is, $1 / (1 - 2 rl)$.
+In contrast, that of the fluctuation $\sum w\eta - \ev{w}$ equals the sum of the variance of $P_2(w)$ and that derived by sampling from the binomial distribution, that is, $1 + (1 - 1 /N)$.
+Hence, the power law distribution is obtained if $1 / (1 - 2 rl) > 2 - 1 /N$, that is, if $rl \gtrsim 0.25$.
+Note that the transition at $rl = 0.25$, power law exponent $\alpha_w = 1 + 1 / rl$ for $rl > 0.25$, and half-life $\beta_w = 1$ for $rl < 0.25$ are consistent with the results shown in Figs \ref{fig:gift_indices} and \ref{fig:gift_phase}.